CPPCS4310SP23/Project2_Wait_For_It/README.md

     - Fixed multiple bugs which caused FreeNOS to not run properly
   - Angel Zuniga
     - Changed ps application
-    - Implemented the priority based scheduling witht he help of other team member
+    - Implemented the priority based scheduling with the count function in Scheduler